mamoore1440/Econ-Blog-old2/src/content/all-Notes/Economic-Fundamentals.md

   - New P has more value than old P did when new P didn't exist.
   - Old P loses value when new P is created.
   - Thus when creative destruction occurs OV increases, old Ps lose value, and new Ps gain value.
+OU:
+- It's hard to estimate long term Utility gained or lost from an action.
+  - Especially for a long term negative consequences like if a society lost access to a resource because it went extinct (a cycle Thing that collapsed to zero)